-Bank of Ireland's (BOI) A2 long-term bank deposit and long-term senior unsecured debt ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa2; (2) the results of our Advanced Loss Given Failure (LGF) analysis, which result in an uplift of three notches; and (3) a moderate probability of government support, which results in no additional uplift, given the ratings are already at the same level as the ratings of the Government of Ireland (A2 stable).
+Bank of Ireland's (BOI) A2 long-term bank deposit and long-term senior unsecured debt ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa2; (2) the results of our Advanced Loss Given Failure (LGF) analysis, which result in an uplift of three notches; and (3) a moderate probability of government support, which results in no additional uplift, given the ratings are already at the same level as the ratings of the Government of Ireland (A2 positive).
 BOI's Counterparty Risk (CR) Assessments are A2(cr)/Prime-1(cr) and CR Ratings (CRR) are A2/Prime-1.
-On 13 July 2021, we upgraded the long-term senior unsecured debt ratings of Bank of Ireland Group plc (BOI Group, the holding company of BOI) to Baa1 from Baa2 following the update of the Banks Methodology.